-- 1. Plug in the X-10 Powerhouse Powerflash Interface and all Lamp Modules (if installed). - 2.
-Check to be sure the DB-8 cord is plugged into the RJ-31X jack. - 3.
-Call the Central Station to inform the operator you will be testing system NN-NNN (Account Number) and that they should not dispatch any authorities.
-Hang-up the phone. - 4.
-Close all Exterior and Interior sensors (READY LED on). - 5.
-Enter: ACCESS CODE + 3.
-Listen for 3 beeps and "ALARM SYSTEM IS ON LEVEL THREE." - 6.
-The AWAY LED should be ON. - 7.
+- Check to be sure the DB-8 cord is plugged into the RJ-31X jack. - Call the Central Station to inform the operator you will be testing system NN-NNN (Account Number) and that they should not dispatch any authorities.
+Hang-up the phone. - Close all Exterior and Interior sensors (READY LED on). - Enter: ACCESS CODE + 3.
+Listen for 3 beeps and "ALARM SYSTEM IS ON LEVEL THREE." - 5.
+The AWAY LED should be ON. - 6.
 Trip one sensor and allow the panel time to report to the Central Station.
-The LEDs on the control panel should be scrolling to indicate there is an alarm in memory. - 8.
-Check all sirens to be sure they are activated. - 9.
-Check all lights which are plugged into Lamp Modules to make sure they flash ON/OFF, ON/OFF for Intrusion alarms. - Enter: ACCESS CODE + 1.
-Sirens should stop immediately and lights should turn OFF after about 20 seconds. - 11.
-The control panel will announce the sensor number and sensor type that was tripped, then emit 1 long beep and announce that the system is off.
-For example: "SENSOR ONE ZERO INTRUSION, ALARM MEMORY."
-Listen for 1 long beep and "ALARM SYSTEM IS OFF."
+The LEDs on the Control Panel should be scrolling to indicate there is an alarm in memory. - 7.
+Check all sirens to be sure they are activated. - 8.
+Enter: ACCESS CODE + 1.
+Sirens should stop immediately.
+The Control Panel will announce the sensor number and type that was tripped, then emit 1 long beep and announce that the system is off.
+For example: "SENSOR ONE ZERO INTRUSION, ALARM MEMORY" Listen for 1 long beep and "ALARM SYSTEM IS OFF."

-ITI recommends that each sensor be tested using the procedure above to ensure proper operation and communication to the Central Station.
+It is recommended that each sensor be tested using the procedure above to ensure proper operation and communication to the Central Station.